tgirke/GEN242/content/en/slides/slides_22.md

 ---
-title: "Tidyverse and some SQLite"
+title: "Tidyverse and Some SQLite"
 linkTitle: "dplyr, tidyr and SQLite"
 description: >
 type: docs